More and more businesses are considering making the switch to VoIP.

 Since SIP phones don’t need dedicated landlines, it’s easier to scale an office with VoIP.
 With a traditional phone system, to share phone service with multiple employees, an on-premises Private Branch Exchange (PBX) is required.

-Now that you know what VoIP is, let’s discuss how you can begin setting up your VoIP phone system.
+Now that you know what VoIP is, let's discuss how you can begin setting up your VoIP phone system.
+If you learn better through.

 1) Test Your Network and Internet Connection